‘The Speed Cubers’ on Netflix unlocks a hidden world (and your tear ducts)

 The history of speed cubing is probably about as short as you might imagine.
 It starts with the Rubik’s Cube, which was introduced to the world in 1980.
 Within its first decade, loosely organized competitions began to spring up.
 Only in 2004, however, did people start getting serious enough about it to form an official organization: the World Cube Association.
 Pretty soon, the WCA formalized competitions around the world in terms of rules and process, assigning judges and delegates who have to go through a certain amount of training.
 It didn’t take long for an entire subculture to spring up around the competition, with droves of mathematically inclined youngsters vying to set world records.

 Director Sue Kim came by this odd world honestly.
 Her son, Asher, now 14 years old, started speed cubing a few years ago.
-His story follows the fairly common formula of a kid picking up a Rubik’s cube and then tumbling down the rabbit hole of YouTube tutorials.
+His story follows the fairly common formula of a kid picking up a Rubik’s Cube and then tumbling down the rabbit hole of YouTube tutorials.
 Unlike the children of the 1980s who had to untangle the Rubik’s mystery manually, today’s cubers have a wellspring of data at their fingertips to make solving puzzles easier and faster.
 (The short version: It’s all about pattern recognition and memorizing algorithms.)
-Once Kim’s young son dragged her to a cubing competition in Portland, where the family is based, the director immediately knew she had solved the puzzle of what her next project would be about.
+Once Kim’s young son dragged her to a cubing competition in Portland, Oregon, where the family is based, the director immediately knew she had solved the puzzle of what her next project would be about.

 The resulting film doesn’t quite resemble the one Kim set out to make, which is the one most viewers probably expect.
 The Speed Cubers isn’t a quirky documentary about a community of young brainiacs.
 At least not entirely.